 7. Whole grains

 Just like the rest of your body, your brain needs energy to function.
-In order to concentrate and focus at its peak, the brain needs to have a steady supply of slow-release energy – and these are best sourced from whole grains.
+To concentrate and focus at its peak, the brain needs a steady supply of slow-release energy – and these are best sourced from whole grains.

-Low-GI whole grains like brown rice, barley, quinoa, bulgur wheat, oatmeal, and whole grain bread and pasta are best, as they release energy more slowly, helping you feel energetic and alert for longer – all while avoiding sugar highs and lows.
+Whole grains like brown rice, barley, quinoa, bulgur wheat, oats, and whole grain bread and pasta are best, as they release energy more slowly, helping you feel energetic and alert for longer – all while avoiding sugar highs and lows.

-If you’d like to get more creative in the kitchen, check out this selection of whole grain recipes from Cookie and Kate.
-You’ll find everything from breakfasts to sides and salads.
+If you’d like to get more creative in the kitchen, check out these 9 healthy whole grains to add to your diet.

 8. Tomatoes

-Because tomatoes release more lycopene when they’re cooked, it’s best to use them in cooked food rather than eating them raw in salads or sandwiches – although, raw tomatoes will still help boost your vitamin C levels, of course!
+Because tomatoes release more lycopene when they’re cooked, it’s best to cook them rather than eating them raw – although, raw tomatoes will still boost your vitamin C levels of course!

 Adding a splash of olive oil to your cooked tomatoes helps your body absorb the nutrients better.
-For ideas on how to add more tomatoes to your diet, check out these tomato recipes from Delicious Magazine.
-From tomato and burrata tagliatelle to smoky tomato soup, hopefully they’ll stir your appetite.
+For ideas on how to add more tomatoes to your diet, check out these tomato recipes from Delicious.

 9. Nuts and seeds